elviravaladez/javascript-understanding-the-weird-parts/README.md

 #### Arrays and for...in

-Because a for...in statement iterates overall all properties of an object, it's best to use a regular for loop with arrays.
+Because a for...in statement iterates over all properties of an object, it's best to use a regular for loop with arrays.

 Here is an example of the output you would get if you used a for...in statement with the code below:
 ```js